QubesOS/qubes-doc/customization/awesome.md

 #### Implementation

 The implementation may be specific to the awesome version you're running.
-This guide refers to awesome version 3.5.9 which is available to Qubes 3.2 and Qubes 4.0 users.
+This guide refers to awesome version 3.5.9 which is available to Qubes 4.0 users.

 Please keep in mind that this guide may not be conclusive.
 Your mileage may vary.